LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ### Multiple Choice Questions

-1. If you would like the lab to be scored, Click the switch next to _Enable Scoring_.
+1. If you would like the lab to be scored, select the switch next to _Enable Scoring_.

-1. Click **New Question**.
+1. Select **New Question**.

 ![](../../lod/images/activities-menu.png)